You’re building your email list, right?

 How to make a high quality PDF version of a guide:

-Many bloggers offer a copy of the post in a PDF format in exchange for the reader’s email.
+Offer a PDF version of the post in exchange for an email.

 Click here to get a downloadable PDF version of this guide example.